-Physician burnout has received a significant amount of attention over the years, but it continues to be a serious problem.
-Too many healthcare providers across the country are still struggling with symptoms of burnout.
+Feels and the ramifications of burnout by physicians, nurses and allied health professionals has never been higher due to the COVID-19 pandemic.
+Too many providers continue to struggle with staff shortages and other factors that exacerbate burnout.
 In fact, physicians are more burned out than similarly trained professionals in other fields, even when adjusted for hours worked per week.

-If long workweeks alone aren’t the reason why physicians feel more burned out than other professionals, there may be something about the kind of work they do that contributes to burnout.
+If long work weeks alone aren’t the reason why physicians and many of their nurses and allied health professionals feel more burned out than other professionals, there may be something about the kind of work they do that contributes to burnout.

 The first step to curbing or even eliminating physician burnout in your practice is simply acknowledging the problem.
 Unfortunately, there is still a stigma around talking about your mental health, even in the practice space.
 Encouraging candid conversations between your physicians and other care providers can help get rid of the stigma.